Deep RL Course documentation

 Understanding Q-Learning is an important step to understanding value-based methods.

-In the next Unit with Deep Q-Learning, we’ll see that creating and updating a Q-table was a good strategy — however, this is not scalable.
+In the next Unit with Deep Q-Learning, we’ll see that while creating and updating a Q-table was a good strategy — however, it is not scalable.

 For instance, imagine you create an agent that learns to play Doom.